MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-work-report.md

 > [!NOTE]
 > The maximum values may be different for [!INCLUDE[prod_short](includes/prod_short.md)] on-premises, and an administrator can change them.
 Learn more in the [Configuring Business Central Server - Reports](/dynamics365/business-central/dev-itpro/administration/configure-server-instance#Reports) section.
 For an overview of report limitations in [!INCLUDE[prod_short](includes/prod_short.md)] online, see [Operational Limits](/dynamics365/business-central/dev-itpro/administration/operational-limits-online).

-## <a name="see-related-microsoft-trainingtrainingpathssetup-reporting-dynamics--business-central" />See related [Microsoft training](/training/paths/setup-reporting-dynamics-365-business-central/).
+## <a name="see-related-microsoft-trainingtrainingpathssetup-reporting-dynamics-365-business-central" />See related [Microsoft training](/training/paths/setup-reporting-dynamics-365-business-central/).

 ## <a name="see-also" />See also